 Things to Deal With the Sun — ‘it’s always sunny in Brandon Parva’, so bring suntan lotion and a hat (we import our weather from the Mediterranean).

 What not to bring – PLASTIC!
 The dream is that the festival will be Nil-to-Fil – meaning zero to landfill.
 Please do not bring any plastic food packaging.
 If you do, please make sure you take it away with you.
 Like many festivals, we have to be careful with glass as well; the farm is used by horses for the rest of the year and we don’t want them to hurt their feet.
-We recommend bringing one glass (wine?) bottle that you use for water and ensure that it’s kept safe and reused!
+We recommend bringing one glass (wine?) or other durable bottle that you use for water and ensure that it’s kept safe and reused!
 You also don’t need things to eat with!
 We supply all the plates and stuff for you, just to make it a bit simpler.

 In 2019 the Festival created 2.5 wheelie bins of landfill rubbish for 90 people over 1 week.
 Lets do even better this year.